WHAT TO BRING

 - We love music as well as the gentle forest sounds.
 Please be tolerant – if the music is not to your liking, it will soon change.

 - If you don’t want to be disturbed by evening music, make sure you camp on the far side of the campsite.

 - Amplified sound will be turned down shortly after midnight and will go on later at New Year.

 - Bring enough food for a week that does not require refrigeration, unless you can think of off-grid ways to keep it cold.

-At least one person from your camp should come to the Info boards to offer help, otherwise this is a good time to sort out your camp and take your recycling to the depot.
+At least one person from your camp should come to the Info boards each morning to offer help, otherwise this is a good time to sort out your camp and take your recycling to the depot.

 All dog owners must lookout for and bury ANY poop you see, even if you think it’s not your dog.